torvalds/linux/Documentation/core-api/genericirq.rst

 Rationale
 =========

-The original implementation of interrupt handling in Linux uses the __do_IRQ() super-handler, which is able to deal with every type of interrupt logic.
+The original implementation of interrupt handling in GNU/Linux uses the __do_IRQ() super-handler, which is able to deal with every type of interrupt logic.

-Originally, Russell King identified different types of handlers to build a quite universal set for the ARM interrupt handler implementation in Linux 2.5/2.6.
+Originally, Russell King identified different types of handlers to build a quite universal set for the ARM interrupt handler implementation in GNU/Linux 2.5/2.6.
 He distinguished between:

 -  Level type